 The Glacier Express is possibly the most famous Swiss Alps train.
 This is no ordinary train and the route it takes is no ordinary journey.
 If you take the entire trip from St Moritz to Zermatt (or the other way around) the over the whole trip, you will roll through the ever-more stunning Swiss Alps for seven and a half hours.

 The Glacier Express route runs over 291 bridges and through 91 tunnels.
 Climbing to more than 2,000 metres above sea level at the highest point in the trip, the Oberalp pass.
-Through mountain villages, alongside rivers, and trundling lazily past skiiers and snowboarders jumping from chairlifts to zip off into the distance.
+Through mountain villages, alongside rivers, and trundling lazily past skiers and snowboarders jumping from chairlifts to zip off into the distance.
 It is definitely one of the most scenic train rides in Europe.

 The Glacier Express train Switzerland is known as the slowest express train in the world.
 This is not so much a journey as an experience in itself.
 If England is only 500 miles away, the horror of London commuting is five hundred thousand miles away from this.

 We decided on this particular getaway because it was my birthday.
 And what better to do on a birthday than one of the best things to do in Switzerland in winter?
 We had opted not to do the full Glacier Express journey as we only had three days and wanted to spend a full day somewhere not travelling.
 So our Glacier Express experience was from Chur to Zermatt.

 Glacier Express ticket and booking

 As it was my birthday, we decided to treat ourselves to the first class tickets.
 Glacier Express bookings must be made well in advance as the tickets tend to sell out quickly, especially at the weekends.
 The Glacier Express ticket price is obviously cheaper in standard class, however, the first class carriages have full glass roof that adjoins the side carriage windows meaning that for the entire journey, you get panoramic views of the Alps rolling past.

 The Glacier Express Chur-Zermatt journey that we did takes about five and a half hours, but the boarding time still allows for lunch service on the train.